ORCHESTRA CONCERT - BRASÍLIA

 • Travel expenses (São Paulo - Brasília) will be covered by SPCCF

-• The selected composers are responsible for submitting a score/parts as PDF files via email
+• The selected composers are responsible for submitting score and parts as PDF files

 • Each participant will receive a recording of the premieres